CONNECT WITH ADVISOR

 PROGRAM DIRECTOR

-Camillia Matuk is program director.
-Ever want to chat about questions you have?
-Feel free to reach out to her at any time (camillia.matuk@nyu.edu or via DM on slack)
+Camillia Matuk is the ECT program director.
+Feel free to reach out to her at any time (cmatuk@nyu.edu or DM on Slack).

 See steps 1-5 outlined above (top of this page) to learn more about selecting courses, advising and registration.
 Note that you do not have to be cleared by your advisor to register for J term.